9 Edges Challenge

 Approx 10 hours

-As the 9 Edges name suggests, this challenge walk links nine of the areas famous Gritstone Edges.
+As the 9 Edges name suggests, this 22 mile challenge walk links nine of the Peak Districts’ famous Gritstone Edges.
 Easy walking with no sharp ridges or huge ascents make this along with the Edale Skyline an ideal first longer distance challenge.

-It’s a great way to meet like minded folk and, as each group is led by an expert local leader, not worry about the route or the logistics.
+A challenge walk is a great way to meet like minded folk and, as each group is led by an expert local guide, not worry about navigating the route or the logistics.
 You will also have the opportunity to learn something about our amazing home along the way.

 Beyond the Edge are one of the most experienced providers of mountain adventures in the UK.
-We think its important that the event is run in a fun and friendly manner, and, take great pride in the very high percentage of individuals who return for further events and courses.
+Our small team of highly qualified and hugely experienced instructors all think its important that the event is run in a fun and friendly manner.
+We all take great pride in the very high percentage of individuals who return for further challenge walks, events and courses.

-Our Open itineraries broadly follow the standard race route from Fairholmes to the Robin Hood pub below Birchen Edge.
+Our open itineraries for the challenge walk broadly follow the standard 9 Edges race route from Fairholmes to the Robin Hood pub below Birchen Edge.
 For bespoke groups we can adjust the route or increase the challenge with a winter round if required.
-An average group will complete the challenge in between seven and ten hours.
+An average group will complete the 22 mile challenge walk in between seven and ten hours.

 Sun 16 May